swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 This comes with a performance cost, which is unlikely to be beneficial to most of the users.
 Leaving behavior of the task-locals undefined allows to potentially change it in the future, after getting more feedback from the users.

+### Keeping behavior of task-local values undefined

+Approach of 'make no promises' is likely to result in users inadvertently relying on implementation details which would turn out to be difficult to change later.

 ### Implicitly propagate isolation to synchronous `deinit`.